 All students wishing to continue on in the professional program must submit supplemental application materials.
-Transfer students are encouraged to contact the department early for information if they intend to transfer to NDSU and enter veterinary technology.
+Transfer students are encouraged to contact the department early for information if they intend to transfer to NDSU and pursue veterinary technology.
 All students must have completed 12 credits at NDSU.
 In addition to the application form, students must submit official transcripts, an essay regarding the profession, verification of veterinary clinic observation hours, have completed VETS 115, and have taken a scholastic reading and writing exam.
-Selection for the professional program is made in mid-June.
+During the early summer, applications are evaluated and students are notified regarding program acceptance.

 Veterinary Technology Curriculum

-The veterinary technology curriculum allows considerable flexibility in designing your program.
-With the help of your advisor, you will formulate a course schedule that allows you to complete the veterinary technology program requirements.
+With the guidance of your faculty advisor, you will formulate a course schedule that allows you to complete the veterinary technology program requirements.
 With the general elective courses necessary for graduation, you will be able to satisfy the requirements for a number of minor fields of study.

 Veterinary technology students are eligible to apply for scholarships awarded through the College of Agriculture, Food Systems, and Natural Resources, and are also eligible for the LuAnn Lee Memorial Scholarship.
 Each year, students enrolled in the college receive more than $100,000 from the college scholarship program.
 Information about scholarships is available at www.ag.ndsu.edu/academics/scholarships or by contacting the Office of the Dean, College of Agriculture, Food Systems, and Natural Resources, NDSU, Dept 2200, PO Box 6050, Fargo, ND 58108-6050, 701-231-7656.